If you're looking for some cardio equipment, you're probably asking yourself 'should I buy an exercise bike or an elliptical?'

 The bottom line is both are consider low-impact cardio machines so should suit anyone with osteoarthritis or those simply looking for a joint-friendly bit of kit.

-We feel, given ellipticals work a greater area of your body, it will probably provide better value for money than an exercise bike, especially considering a mid-range machine is typically slightly cheaper.
+We feel, given ellipticals work a greater area of your body, much like a top rowing machine, it will probably provide better value for money than an exercise bike, especially considering a mid-range machine is typically slightly cheaper.

 If, however, you're looking for something that incorporates your entire body but utilises a more functional movement, then check out our list of the best treadmills available right now.